Yellowfin Evaluation Guide

 - Tracking sales data from e-commerce sites to understand which products are improving and which are declining

-- Analysing the effectiveness over time of marketing campaigns on Lead generation
+- Analyzing the effectiveness over time of marketing campaigns on Lead generation

 Monitoring hospital admission data to understand and spikes or drops across a health system network, and what the potential causes of that may be